 probably be the first St. Stephen’s Day after the one mentioned for the

-big Nenagh Meeting, or in other words the 2nd after Mr. I’s coming
+big Nenagh Meeting, or in other words the 2nd after Mr. Irvine’s coming

 among

-us, that he arranged for an all-day meeting in I.E.S.’s big hall,
+us, that he arranged for an All-Day Meeting in the Irish Evangelical Society’s big hall,

 erected